sunsided/cluster-playground/README.md

 ## Provisioning the cluster

+The cluster provisioning is split into multiple steps.
+This is suboptimal but is currently required to decouple dependencies between CRDs dynamically created in one step but statically verified in another.

 First, create the kind cluster.
 This first needs to pull the [kindest/node](https://hub.docker.com/r/kindest/node/) Docker image, which may take some time.